Confectionery

 Signs of Spoilage

-• Sugar bloom (dull, gritty appearance)
+• Sugar bloom (dull, gritty surface, a quality issue, not safety)

 Room Temperature Safety